akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 ### Only God or the King

 Beatrice fled.
-The nurse's words tolled like a death knell.
+The nurse’s words tolled like a death knell.
 Brambles caught her legs; hedgerows slid past unseen.
 Her own breath was loud in her ears.
 She could not imagine how she reached home; her feet must have worked by memory alone.

 The yard.
 The door.
 The cold nose of the staghound as she pushed inside.